Wall Street skids as virus fears hit tech, travel stocks

 Yum China Holdings Inc (YUMC.N) slid 4.4% after the company said it had temporarily closed some of its KFC and Pizza Hut stores in Wuhan.

-The death toll from the outbreak in China rose to 81 on Monday and a small number of cases linked to people who travelled from Wuhan have been confirmed in more than 10 countries, including Thailand, France, Japan and the United States.
+The death toll from the outbreak in China rose to 81 on Monday and a small number of cases linked to people who traveled from Wuhan have been confirmed in more than 10 countries, including Thailand, France, Japan and the United States.

 Wall Street’s fear gauge, the CBOE Volatility index .VIX jumped to its highest since Oct.
 10.